 This life course has impacted my perspective and purpose, and informs how I work with leaders.
-As an executive coach, I help leaders increase their clarity, commitment, capability, creativity, and connections to maximize their effectiveness.
+As an executive coach, I help leaders increase their clarity, commitment, capability, connection, and creativity to maximize their effectiveness.
 I have found that increasing these “5 Cs” also helps leaders more truly honor their values, live their passions, and contribute their greatest gifts in work and life.

 How to Live and Lead with Passion and Impact

 Below is what I mean by these 5 Cs, and a story of how they helped a leader live and lead with passion:

 - Understand and articulate your values, purpose, vision, passions, and strengths